 Our lasers systems are operational now

-In 2019, the U.S. Air Force deployed our first High-Energy Laser Weapon System, HELWS, overseas, and it’s now nearing 4,000 hours of operation.
+In 2019, the U.S. Air Force deployed our first High-Energy Laser Weapon System, HELWS, overseas, and it has more than 10,000 hours of operation.
 Now certified for use in combat, multiple additional systems are now in theater.

 The right defense for a range of targets